AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_control.md

 ---
-title: AVcontrol&trade;
+title: AVP_control&trade;
 keywords: plugin, control
 sidebar: avsitterplus_sidebar
 permalink: avsitterplus_control.html
 folder: avsitterplus
 ---

-## AVcontrol&trade;
+## AVP_control&trade;

-The AVcontrol&trade; plugin adds specialized features to AVsitterPlus&trade; furniture including for photo studio or furniture where one avatar wants to control the menu of another avatar.
+The AVP_control&trade; plugin adds specialized features to AVsitterPlus&trade; furniture including for photo studio or furniture where one avatar wants to control the menu of another avatar.
 The plugin also includes scripts for compatibility with some popular 3rd party adult roleplay systems in SL such as [RLV](http://wiki.secondlife.com/wiki/Third_Party_Viewer_Directory/Restrained_Love), [Xcite!](https://www.getxcite.com/) and [Lockguard](http://lslwiki.net/lslwiki/wakka.php?wakka=exchangeLockGuard).

-{% include important.html content="AVcontrol scripts and examples are found inside the AVcontrol [BOX] (inside the Plugins [BOX])." %}
+{% include important.html content="AVP_control scripts and examples are found inside the AVP_control [BOX] (inside the Plugins [BOX])." %}

 ### AVP_root-control script
 The AVP_root-control script allows menus of sitting avatars to be controlled by another avatar. e.g. for photo studio.